somos-criptonautas/trocador-plugin/README.md

 A plugin for BTCPay Server for users to pay invoices at checkout using a different cryptocurrency.
 Trocador is an exchange aggregator that offers excellent rates to users while providing them strong privacy.

+[Criptonautas] Our version shows USDT on TRC-20 network.

 ## Use Cases and Features

 * Allow customers to pay with whichever asset they prefer.